Fairchild AC-119: Operational history

 By November 1968, the aircraft had deployed to Vietnam and joined the 14th Special Operations Wing at Nha Trang Air Base.
 The AC-119Gs were placed in the 71st Special Operations Squadron which was formed from the activated 71st Troop Carrier Squadron, of the Air Force Reserve located at Bakalar Air Force Base in Columbus, Indiana.
 When the 71 SOS returned to continental USA in 1969, the gunships were taken over by the newly formed 17 SOS.

+Earlier on November 8, the 4413th Combat Crew Training Squadron received its first AC-119K.

 The AC-119Ks were placed in the 18th Special Operations Squadron.
 With the addition of the two types, the 14 SOW for a time in 1968 was flying eight different aircraft from ten different bases in South Vietnam.
 The 14 SOW was inactivated in 1971.
 Limited numbers continued to be operated out of Thailand as late as the fall of 1972, but the AC-119 was phased out shortly after from the US Air Force.
-The AC-119G and 119K continued to serve with the Republic of Vietnam Air Force (RVNAF) until the Fall of Saigon in 1975.
+The AC-119G and 119K continued to serve with the Republic of Vietnam Air Force until the Fall of Saigon in 1975.
 During the Vietnam War, only five AC-119 Gunship IIIs were lost to all causes.